Anti-Chain Store Legislation

 place or individuality.
 In the process, diversity and

 local businesses are driven out.
-But here in San

-Francisco, we have finally given our communities the
+Francisco, we have given our neighborhoods the

 power to halt this advancing encroachment of corporate